Judicial review in English law: Procedural requirements

 However, the Court will not necessarily refuse permission if one of the above conditions is in doubt.
 It may, in its discretion, examine all the circumstances of the case and see if the substantive grounds for judicial review are serious enough.
 Delay or lack of sufficient interest can also lead to the court refusing to grant a remedy after it had considered the case on the merits.

 The pre-action protocol states that it is usual for the claimant to write a letter before claim to the proposed defendant.
 The purpose of the letter is to identify the issues in dispute and to avoid litigation where possible.
 The protocol specifies a template for the letter.
 It is usual to allow 14 days for a response.
 The parties should also consider whether alternative dispute resolution might provide a satisfactory alternative to litigation.

+Standing

+To bring a judicial review, a claimant must have standing.
+The Senior Courts Act 1981requires that claimants must have a “sufficient interest in the matter to which the application relates”.
+This is not merely discretionary—if the claimant lacks sufficient interest, the High Court lacks jurisdiction to grant permission to hear the claim.
+In some situations, legislation expressly permits specifies that certain parties can bring judicial review (such as potential contractors who might provide outsourced local authority services, per s.19 of the Local Government Act 1988) or places restrictions on them doing so.

+Standing is relatively easy to establish in cases where a claimant seeks to challenge a decision that interferes with their rights or where it has financial costs to them.
+More complicated are cases brought by campaigners, charities or public interest groups: permission was granted in R v Secretary of State for Foreign and Commonwealth Affairs, ex p Rees-Mogg over a challenge to the ratification of the Maastricht Treaty, as well as in R v Secretary of State for Foreign and Commonwealth Affairs, ex parte World Development Movement Ltd over the granting of foreign aid to Malaysia to build the Pergau Dam.
+More recently, there has been a more restrictive attitude to standing, such as in some cases involving campaign group the Good Law Project, and the split decision in the Supreme Court over abortion in Northern Ireland.